Chicago’s Hermosa Neighborhood

 La Michoacana Frutileta #2

-Las Delicias de Puerto Rico.
-Recommended by the staff at Salty Sweet, this is a casual Puerto Rican restaurant west of Salty Sweet at 4821 W. Armitage.
+Las Delicias de Puerto Rico: This is a Small, casual Puerto Rican restaurant at 4821 W. Armitage.
 The menu features traditional Puerto Rican meat and seafood entrees, corn fritters, tostones or fried plantains and sandwiches.

 Las Delicias de Puerto Rico